 There is no yeast in this dough, so you don’t have to wait for it to rise – bonus – instant dough – literally in a couple of minutes.

-This dough can be quite sticky, so make sure you have plenty of flour on hand for dusting your work surface and putting onto your hands.
+This dough can be quite sticky, so make sure you have plenty of flour nearby to dust your work surface and put onto your hands.

 Ingredients for curried dough balls